fcvalise/fcvalise.github.io/_posts/2017-02-28-an-octonaut-odyssey.markdown

 ---
 title: "An Octonaut Odyssey"
-description: "It's a game about an amnesiac octopus."
+description: "A game about an amnesiac octopus."
 date: 2017-02-28 12:00
 author: francoiscorbel
 bgcolor: "#fff9c4"